Kaohsiung Metropolitan Park: Architecture

 The park features the Golden Rooster Sundial sculpture which stands tall at the Central Square.
 There is a bronze cast illustration of the sundial shadow on the ground surface under the golden rooster.
 It also consists of a decorated swimming pool, an ecological exhibition room, parent-child playrooms and a library.

 Transportation

-The park is accessible within walking distance north west from Metropolitan Park Station of Kaohsiung MRT.
+The park is accessible within walking distance northwest of Metropolitan Park Station of Kaohsiung Metro.